lingasc/icebreaker-generator-thanks/README.md

 |[04 Keanu Trivia](code/04_code_kr.ipynb) |The code for Keanu trivia.          |

-The following are Python files saved from my notebooks that I didn't use for the GitHub Pages version of the website, but will use for future iterations of the icebreaker generator.
+The following are Python files saved from my notebooks that I didn't use for the statis version of the website, but will use for future iterations.

 |Python Scripts                        |Description                         |
 |--------------------------------------|------------------------------------|